kachiann/qmc-construction-algorithms/README.md

 # qmc-construction-algorithms

-Here you'll find Python code for building QMC point sets from scratch.
-For rank-1 lattice rules in particular, we provide component-by-component type algorithms for building good generating vectors.
+Here you'll build QMC point sets from scratch on Python.
+For rank-1 lattice rules in particular, I will walk you through component-by-component type algorithms for building good generating vectors.